Mapping Mining for Justice.

 Our mission

-We are dedicated to informing and empowering civil society to stand against unjust mining activity on the West Coast.
+Protect The West Coast is dedicated to informing and empowering civil society to stand against unjust mining activity on the West Coast.
 We believe in wielding the power of legal action to hold companies and the government accountable.
-We inspire a deep connection to the region’s biodiversity and cultural heritage
+We inspire a deep connection to the region’s biodiversity and cultural heritage.

 What is at stake?